ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## dateTimeToSnowflake {#dateTimeToSnowflake}

-Convert DateTime to the first snowflake id at the giving time.
+Converts [DateTime](../data-types/datetime.md) value to the first Snowflake ID at the giving time.

 **Syntax**